codeswitching/openet/README.md

 ## Parameters

 Parameter names and values are *usually* identical to those given in the API documentation.
-One exception is that the name of the ensemble model has been standardized  to `'ensemble'` for all functions, even though some API endpoints use `'ensemble_mean'`.

-Note that nearly all parameter values, including 'true' and 'false', must be passed as strings.
+Note that nearly all parameter values, including 'true', 'false', and dates, must be passed as strings.
 It is particularly important to treat OpenET field id's as strings since they may contain leading zeros.
-One exception is the `geometry` parameter in the `getOpenET_polygon` function, which must be passed as a numeric vector of lat/long coordinates.
+One exception is the `geometry` parameter in the `getOpenET_polygon` function, which must be passed as a numeric vector of paired long/lat coordinates.
 See the documentation for this function as there is a clever way to extract the coordinates for a custom polygon using the OpenET web app.

 ## API Keys

 An OpenET API key is required to use this package and must be passed to all functions.
 Obtain one at https://account.etdata.org/

 API keys are renewed from time to time and it can be inconvenient to have the keys baked into your R scripts.
-An alternative is to store the key in a .txt file somewhere on your computer and then read it in at the start of your script:
+An alternative is to store the key in a .txt file somewhere on the system and then read it in at the start of your script:

 `my_key <- readLines('my_API_key.txt', warn=F)`

-Then you only need to keep the key current in one text file.

 ## API Errors